-A curious thing happened on the way to SaaS in 2017.
-Everyone became an expert in churn.
+A curious thing happened on the way to SaaS in 2021+.
+Everyone seemingly became an expert in churn.

 Your churn rate should be 0.123909% per month.
 It should be net negative.
 You need to retain 118% of your revenue.
 Etcetera, etcetera.
 You will get a lot of advice here.

 Most of these insights are directionally accurate, but here’s the thing.
 Churn is not a GAAP metric.
 It doesn’t have a universal definition.
-In fact, Christoph Janz had a great post the other day noting how even public companies define churn differently.
+In fact, Christoph Janz had a great post a ways back noting how even public companies define churn differently.
 And even hide it in part, by doing so.
 Read it here:

 I learned this myself starting out as a SaaS CEO.
-I compared us to the only public company in our space, and noted a curious thing.
+I compared us to the only public company in our space, back in the day, and noted a curious thing.
 This public company did break out churn in their public documents (not every company does).
 But they excluded churn in the first 60 days.
 Why?
 Their answer: because it was a trial period, and they felt churn there did not represent long-turn churn risk.
-But also, part of the answer I am sure is that churn was much higher in the first 60 days 🙂
+But also, part of the answer I am sure is that churn was much higher in the first 60 days. 🙂

 In any event, what I learned from that was to segment churn.
 I quickly segmented our churn into three segments:

 - $99-$999/month deals.
-These “credit” card deals had about 100% net revenue retention, after churn.
+These “credit” card deals had about 100% net revenue retention, for us, after churn.
 Turns out, this is pretty similar to Hubspot, for example.
 And Zendesk.
 And so many others in this zone.

 As time went on, we expanded the size of each category (our “Big” Deals went from $12k a year to $120k a year and beyond).
 But the segmentation, and metrics, were roughly similar.

 And just see where the money goes.
-Even if churn is higher than you’d like based on certain metrics, if at the end of the day, you retain a lot of money, that’s may be fine.
+Even if churn is higher than you’d like based on certain metrics, if at the end of the day, you retain a lot of the money, that’s maybe fine.